HOW TO MAKE MISTAKES AND GROW THEM

 To begin with, a little bit about fear, pride, ignorance, and courage.

 There is a lot that has been said and written about and studied and exemplified as result of fear.
-All I can suggest is this golden nugget, which I read in a book by Steve Chandler and understood too late in my own life:
+All I can suggest is this golden nugget, which I read in a book by Steve Chandler and understood much later in my own life than I would have liked:

 “Lose the fear of where you are and you will be